-Our Blue & White blend helps a different nonprofit every month.
+Our Blue & White Charity Blend helps a different nonprofit every month.

 One of the many ways Nate’s Coffee gives back to the community is through our Blue & White Charity Blend.
 This process provides exposure of twelve different organizations a year to the Nate’s Coffee community, as well as a fundraising opportunity.
 A medium-dark blend of Ethiopia and Latin American coffees, Nate’s Blue & White Charity Blend has hints of chocolate-covered berries.